jnguyen27/CMPS12A/README.md

 # CMPS12A
-Accelerated Introduction to Programming Course
+Accelerated Introduction to Programming Course taken in Winter 2016